rahulsahay19/Docs/aspnet/tutorials/your-first-mac-aspnet.rst

-Your First ASP.NET 5 Application on a Mac
+Your First ASP.NET Core 1.0 Application on a Mac
 =========================================

 By `Daniel Roth`_, `Steve Smith`_, `Rick Anderson`_

-ASP.NET 5 is cross-platform; you can develop and run web apps on Mac OS X, Linux and Windows.
-This article will show you how to write your first ASP.NET 5 application on a Mac.
+ASP.NET Core 1.0 is cross-platform; you can develop and run web apps on Mac OS X, Linux and Windows.
+This article will show you how to write your first ASP.NET Core 1.0 application on a Mac.

 .. contents:: Sections:
   :local: